 But as they say, a variety is the spice of life.
 Roughly translated, there is endless enjoyment to be had by experimenting with all manner of weird and wonderful coffees from time to time.

 And it’s not as if it’s any kind of coincidence, either.
-Long story short, Arabica and Robusta coffee beans are the very best coffee beans produced anywhere in the world, in terms of both quality and consistency alike.
+Long story short, Arabica coffee and Robusta coffee are the best coffee beans in the world, in terms of both quality and consistency alike.

 Still, there are key differences between these two everyday coffee types, which should be taken into account when choosing your own perfect product.
-Once you gain a basic understanding of the differences between Arabica and Robusta, you might just find it that much easier to choose from the plethora of products available.
+Once you gain a basic understanding of the differences between Arabica coffee and Robusta coffee, you might just find it that much easier to choose from the plethora of products available.

-On the other side of the fence, Robusta coffee beans tend to have a somewhat harsher and stronger taste than Arabica, often leaving behind an aftertaste not dissimilar to peanuts.
-They also typically have around double the concentration of caffeine as would be found in Arabica beans, meaning certain Robusta coffees really can pack a punch.
-Generally speaking, Robusta coffee is considered to be of lower quality than Arabica.
+On the other side of the fence, Robusta coffee beans tend to have a somewhat harsher and stronger taste than Arabica coffee, often leaving behind an aftertaste not dissimilar to peanuts.
+They also typically have around double the concentration of caffeine as would be found in Arabica coffee beans, meaning certain Robusta coffees really can pack a punch.
+Generally speaking, Robusta coffee is considered to be of lower quality than Arabica coffee.
 In reality however, there are certain Robusta coffee beans available that are quite spectacular in terms of quality and flavour – particularly when used to make decadent espresso.

 For the most part, making the right decision comes entirely down to personal preference.
 Just because one type of coffee is considered to be inferior in terms of quality doesn’t mean that it will not perfectly suit the palate of plenty of coffee lovers.